Actress Ruby Dee was born in Cleveland, Ohio.

 Dee later starred on Broadway in A Raisin in the Sun and Purlie Victorious, a comedy written by her husband.
 She appeared in the nighttime soap opera Peyton Place and also in the public television series With Ossie & Ruby.
 In addition, she won an Emmy Award for the television movie Decoration Day.
 She and her husband also won a Grammy Award for the audio version of their book With Ossie and Ruby: In This Life Together.

-Since Davis' unexpected death in 2005, Dee, now in her 80s, has continued to actively work.
-This year, she narrated the Lifetime movie Betty and Coretta, which chronicles the lives of Coretta Scott King and Betty Shabazz.
+In 2013, she narrated the Lifetime movie Betty and Coretta, which chronicles the lives of Coretta Scott King and Betty Shabazz.

 BET National News - Keep up to date with breaking news stories from around the nation, including headlines from the hip hop and entertainment world.
 Click here to subscribe to our newsletter.